2023 Best English Language & Literature Schools in Virginia

 Full English Language & Literature at Randolph - Macon College Report

 Virginia Tech did quite well in this year’s ranking of the best schools for English language and literature students.
 It came in at #6 on the list.
-Located in the small city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Located in the small city of Blacksburg, Virginia Tech is a public school with a fairly large student population.

 While working on their degree, English language and literature majors at Virginia Tech accumulate an average of around $19,500 in student debt.